Gfaerny/TASK/README.md

 - making my linux alive with driver install for amd
 - jp every day start to day
 - one unity project
+- ONE PROGECT WITH SDLK With cpp
+- VPN OR TELEGRAMe